Founders Journey - Baremetrics

 What is Net Sales Revenue?

-Your net sales is the total sum of your sales after deducting all costs of products sold and operational expenditures.
+Net sales revenue is defined as the total sum of your sales after deducting all costs of products sold and operational expenditures.

 In other words, this is the amount of revenue you're generating from the sales of goods and services alone, after the expenses of refunds, discounts, and deductions.